-When the District becomes aware of Sexual and Gender-Based Misconduct, it may have an obligation to proceed with an investigation, regardless of a Complainant's wishes to the contrary, in order to ensure the safety of the campus community.
-Complainants are not required to participate in the District's investigation.
+When the District becomes aware of Sexual or Gender-

+Based Misconduct that poses a serious or ongoing threat to the District Community, the Title IX Coordinator has the authority to determine if an investigation into the allegations is warranted, regardless of a Complainant's wishes to the contrary, in order to ensure the safety of the District Community.
+In these cases, Complainants are not required to participate in the District's investigation.
 However, this may significantly limit the District's ability to effectively and efficiently respond to the incident.